damianhakert/damianhakert.github.io/source/posts/2016-12-07-git-tricks.html.md

 If you want to avoid committing files like `.DS_Store`, Vim `swp` files, etc., you can set up a global `.gitignore` file.

-If that happens, it means you use `git add .` a lot.
-Just, don't.
-Try to learn and commit only the files you want by replacing the dot with the path of the files/directories.
-Use dot (`.`) only when you are absolutely sure that you want to add all unstaged files in the current directory.
-{: .alert .alert-info}

 First create the file: